 We pair beautiful stories with sound science for a brand of narrative health journalism that you won’t find anywhere else on the continent.
 Our stories are the culmination of hours of reporting, editing and fact-checking.

-Bhekisisa also works with scientists and researchers to bring new their work to life and profile new, transformational voices in science through our unique opinion pieces.
+Bhekisisa also works with scientists and researchers to bring their work to life and profile new, transformational voices in science through our unique opinion pieces.

 No hype, no sensationalism, no fake news.
 Just good, old-fashioned specialist reporting with a few new tricks.